Classic books that were banned and the reasons why

 by Ernest Hemingway

-Ernest Hemingway’s charming story of a Red Cross ambulance driver and a nurse falling in love and finding happiness in the First World War was banned from entering the Boston newsstands upon publication in 1929 as it was deemed pornographic, despite containing no ‘scenes of a sexual nature’.
+Farewell to Arms was inspired by Hemingway's own wartime experience working for the Red Cross.
+The story follows an ambulance driver and a nurse as they fall in love and find happiness against the backdrop of the First World War.
+But the book was banned from entering the Boston newsstands upon publication in 1929 as it was deemed pornographic, despite containing no ‘scenes of a sexual nature’.
+It was also challenged by parents in US school districts in 1974 and 1980.

 Alice's Adventures in Wonderland & Through the Looking-Glass